DavidGhedini/JRI-Docs/docs/components/schedule/format.rst

       Enter the desired file name WITH Extension.
       Example: ClassReports.pdf

-Select the desired Data Source for the report.
+Enter the desired Data Source for the report.

 Email::